hypo69/hypo/docs/gemini/out/ru/explainer/src/utils/README.md

 The provided code is a README.md file, not executable code.
 It's a documentation for a Python library called "Tiny Utils."

 - **Импорты**: There are no imports in the provided code.
 The README outlines the *potential* use of imports to use various modules within the `tiny_utils` library.
-The code snippets in the "Usage Examples" section demonstrate how to import and use specific modules, like `text2png` or `xml2dict`, from the `tiny_utils` package.
+The code snippets in the "Usage Examples" section demonStarte how to import and use specific modules, like `text2png` or `xml2dict`, from the `tiny_utils` package.

 - **Классы**: No classes are defined in the README.
 The documentation discusses that modules like `convertors`, `string`, `file`, etc. potentially contain classes, but no specific class definitions are shown.